 What this does is put the burden back on the requester.
 It forces them to explain – in depth – what they expect from you.
 It’s essentially a polite way of saying “I’m happy to help, but what is your skin in this game?”

 In writing for Lifehack.org, Anna Chui says this about asking “how”:

 “This is less confrontational than “no.” It does not threaten their ego, and it places the ball in their court.
 “How?” holds them accountable for their role in the transaction.
 It forces them to spell out precisely what they want and need.
 If they are not able to willingly step up and engage with you, it’s easier to say “No.”

 Eventually, we all need help because we’re human and we get stuck.
 Ask yourself how often you reach out when you’re stuck and running on empty?
-Are you a people pleaser like me who feels the need to explain, justify and defend my right to say no, thank you?
+Are you a people-pleaser like me who feels the need to explain, justify and defend the right to say no, thank you?

 How can I help you learn say no?
 Please fill out this short contact form and let’s talk today.